-The Candidate Registration and Qualification form is also available on-line at www.lavote.net.
-Information on the form is used in preparing the nomination documents.
+The Candidate Registration and Qualification form is also available online at www.lavote.net.
+Information on the form is used in preparing nomination documents.
 It is important that the information is accurate.
 This information will be printed on listings distributed to the news media and the general public.
-CANDIDATE QUALIFICATIONS ARE VERIFIED AT THIS TIME.
+CANDIDATE QUALIFICATIONS ARE VERIFIED AT THE TIME OF FILING NOMINATION DOCUMENTS.

-CANDIDATE NOMINATION PROCESS (Cont'd)
+CANDIDATE NOMINATION PROCESS (Continued)